 The Professional Standards Committee's Determination of a Violation: The Professional Standards Committee may conduct such investigation as it believes is appropriate under the circumstances.
-The Professional Standards Committee's investigation shall include a meeting with the student in order to discuss the violation, obtain any information the Committee believes is relevant, and to permit the student to present information the student wishes to bring to the Committee's attention.
-The meeting shall also provide the Professional Standards Committee.
+The Professional Standards Committee's investigation shall include a meeting with the student to discuss the violation, obtain any information the Committee believes is relevant, and to permit the student to present information the student wishes to bring to the Committee's attention.
+The meeting shall also provide the Professional Standards Committee with the opportunity to ask questions of the student and for the student to ask questions of the Committee.
 If the Professional Standards Committee determines it is more likely than not that the student violated the Standards of Professional Conduct, the Committee may, in accordance with the frequency and/or severity of the violation, impose sanctions such as: